PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 alias wq='watch -n 1 squeue -u $USER'
 ```

 This will create an alias which will display the result of the squeue command for a given user and update the output every second.
 This is very useful for monitoring short test jobs.
-To end the command hold down [Ctrl] and press [c].
+To exit from `watch` hold down [Ctrl] and press [c].

 ### Interactive allocations

-Use the aliases below to work interactively on a compute nodes (with and without a GPU) for 5 minutes:
+Use the aliases below to work interactively on a compute node (with and without a GPU) for 5 minutes:

 ```bash
 alias cpu5='salloc --nodes=1 --ntasks=1 --mem=4G --time=00:05:00'